Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \subsubsection{Prime-weighted ergodic averages}

-The objective of this paper is to prove the pointwise a.e. convergence for the weighted polynomial multiple ergodic averages $A_{N, \La; X}^{P_1,\ldots,P_k}$.
-By a routine computation, the pointwise a.e. convergence for this weighted averages are consistent with that for the prime-weighted averages given by\footnote {All sums and products over the symbol $p$ will be understood to be over primes; other sums will be understood to be over positive integers unless otherwise specified.} \beq \frac{1}{N/\log N} \sum_{p \leq N} f_1(T^{P_1(p)}x)\cdots f_k(T^{P_k(p)}x),\qquad x\in X. \eeq Throughout this paper we will do not distinguish these two weighted averages.
-The norm convergence of polynomial ergodic prime-weighted averages \eqref{prime-weightednew} is now known for any number of polynomial iterates, thanks to the work of Wooley--Ziegler~\cite{wooley-ziegler} (see Frantzikinakis--Host--Kra~\cite{fhk} for the case of linear polynomials).
+The objective of this paper is to prove the pointwise a.e. convergence for the weighted polynomial multilinear ergodic averages $A_{N, \La; X}^{P_1,\ldots,P_k}$.
+The pointwise a.e. convergence for these weighted averages is equivalent to those for the prime-weighted averages given by\footnote {All sums and products over the symbol $p$ will be understood to be over primes; other sums will be understood to be over positive integers unless otherwise specified.} \beq \frac{1}{N/\log N} \sum_{p \leq N} f_1(T^{P_1(p)}x)\cdots f_k(T^{P_k(p)}x),\qquad x\in X. \eeq Throughout this paper we will not distinguish between these two weighted averages.
+The norm convergence of polynomial ergodic prime-weighted averages \eqref{prime-weightednew} is known for general $k$ and arbitrary polynomials, thanks to the work of Wooley--Ziegler~\cite{wooley-ziegler} (see Frantzikinakis--Host--Kra~\cite{fhk} for the case of linear polynomials).